By Emily Flitter and Jamie McGeever

 The probes are looking into whether senior traders at a handful of big banks colluded via online chat room and messaging services to manipulate benchmark foreign exchange rates, or daily "fixings."

 These fixings are a cornerstone of global financial markets, used to price trillions of dollars' worth of investments and deals and relied upon by companies, investors and central banks.

-The probes are probably contributing to a decline in foreign exchange trading volumes in recent months.
+Foreign exchange trading volumes have been falling in recent months, in part because of the probes.
 On the Thomson Reuters dealing platform, daily spot foreign exchange trading volumes fell 11.5 percent in December to $92 billion, the lowest level since the company started tracking the data almost four years ago.
 Some of that decline may be due to dealers' handling more of their trading in-house.

 The top five banks in foreign exchange trading account for about 50 percent of total volume, and the top 10, which also include Goldman, Credit Suisse, RBS and Barclays , account for almost 80 percent.